stefan-hoeck/idris2-ilex/README.md

 csv2 = P init (const csvDFA) step2 chunkCSV eoiCSV
 ```

+As you can see, the parser consists of the initial state,
+one or several DFAs and three state conversion functions.

 You might wonder about the `const csvDFA` part: As we will see
 in the next section, the automaton we use for creating the next
 token can change depending on the current parser state.
 This allows
 us to make our tokenizer context sensitive.
-In this basic parser,
+In this more basic parser,
 we use only one automaton.

 ### Quoted Strings and Escape Sequences